biosfood/tanaica/README.md

 To sync the configuration files of your user to the repository, run `./sync-files.sh files`.
 When commiting, make sure only the files you want to have changed in the repository are actually added.

 When adding dotfiles for an additional programm or generally suggesting a new dependency, add its AUR name to the `dependencies` file.

+Konsole likes to regularly mess up configurations.
+Because of this, its `.konsolerc` is inside `.gitignore`.
+Be especially careful when committing this file.